When a new Content item is published, it is automatically placed in a new Location.

 Relations at Content item level can be of three different types:

-- Common relations are created between two Content items using the Public API.
+- Common relations are created between two Content items using the public PHP API.

 - RichText linked relations are created using a Field of the RichText type.
 When an internal link (a link to another Location or Content item) is placed in a RichText Field, the system automatically creates a Relation.
 The Relation is automatically removed from the system when the link is removed from the Content item.